 “When I said I need more time to myself and you said “we’ve got two kids, what did you expect?”, I felt angry.
 I imagined you thought I should just give up on the idea of having time to myself, but I don’t want that for either of us.
 I’m curious about why you responded like that.
 What’s it like for you when I ask you to take care of the kids so that I can get some time to feel like myself again?”

-Sometimes conversations about needs in relationships can get sidetracked because your needs and your partner’s are quite different.
+Sometimes conversations about your needs in your relationship might get sidetracked because your needs and your partner’s are quite different.

-What’s more helpful than comparing needs is for each of us to take responsibility for our own needs.
-That means communicating them clearly, and asking for and taking what we need in order to get them met – even when they’re different.
+Comparing needs isn’t helpful.
+Work instead towards each of you taking responsibility for our own needs.
+That means communicating them clearly, and asking for and taking what you need in order to get them met – even when they’re different.

 The better you know yourself and your partner, the easier it will be to communicate your needs and both get them met – even when they seem contradictory.